 Under a Pennsylvania State System of Higher Education Capital Improvements Program, the country’s first historically black college and university (HBCU) demonstrated their commitment to sustainability throughout design and construction of the 40,000-square-foot building.

-The new $23 million 40,000 SF building supports the academic and research efforts of the Department of Natural and Applied Sciences.
-The three-story building with partial basement consists of chemistry, biology, general science, physics mathematics and computer sciences laboratories, classrooms, seminar and lecture rooms, and faculty offices.
-The grade differential from one end of the building to the other is on the order of 10 feet allowing one side of the partial basement to be open for delivery access.
-The center also includes a separate greenhouse and a new planetarium with a prefabricated dome roof.
+The $23-million, three-story building supports academic and research efforts of the Department of Natural and Applied Sciences.
+The first new academic building constructed on the historic campus in 30 years, the building features laboratories, classrooms, seminar and lecture rooms, and faculty offices.
+The center also includes a greenhouse and new planetarium with a prefabricated dome roof.